 On June 29th 2007 Apple released their first iPhone, a phone with almost no buttons and very solid internet functions.
-While I wouldn’t say the 2007 iPhone set the world on fire, by the time the iPhone 4 released in 2010 everyone and their mum and nan had an iOS device of some sort.
+While I wouldn’t say the 2007 iPhone set the world on fire, by the time the iPhone 4 released in 2010 everyone and their mum had an iOS device of some sort.

 During the start of the 2010’s, we had the rise of the 69p app.
-There were 100’s of them, you had Angry Birds, Doodle Jump and countless puzzle games, starting with crappy onscreen buttons before moving on to more intuitive controls built around the hardware.
+There were 100’s of them, you had Angry Birds, Doodle Jump and countless puzzle games, starting with onscreen buttons before moving on to more intuitive controls built around the hardware.
 Then a couple of years after that we got the popular free to play (f2p) model and it was a pretty awful time for mobile games in general.
 Early f2p apps would absolutely rinse the player of cash if they wanted any hope of success.

-All this has happened since around 2009-2010, and while there is a lot of estimations of the time frames there, I am sure you can appreciate mobile gaming has come a very long way in a very short period of time.
+All this has happened since around 2009-2010, while there is a lot of estimations of the time frames there, I am sure you can appreciate mobile gaming has come a very long way in a very short period of time.
 There has been a lot of attention on mobile gaming recently, with the massive success of Pokemon Go and bigger publishers putting much more time and money in to producing great mobile games.

 At the forefront of this effort, is Japanese developer/publisher Square Enix.
 Square have ported most of their acclaimed Final Fantasy series on to mobile platforms, they have stripped back and redesigned some of their biggest franchises (Hitman and Tomb Raider) to work on mobile devices.
 The Dragon Quest series which is very popular overseas is also mostly ported to mobile devices and Square are now producing games specifically for the mobile market.